Ag6793/Weather-Dashboard/README.md

 * CSS
 * Javascript
 * Bootstrap
-* Utilizes server side API: Weather API
+* Utilizes server side API: Open Weather API

 ## Installation
 Clone the repository and open the HTML document in the browser to use the application.